jasonsiders/apex-database-layer/docs/DML.md

 ### Simulating Savepoints & Rollbacks

 Out of the box, salesforce doesn't give you many tools to check how savepoints were used over the course of a test.
-When used in conjunction with the `Dml` class's savepoint methods, `MockDml` gives you the ability to inspect each savepoint generated in a transaction, along with details about how they were used, ie., whether they were rolled back or released:
+When used in conjunction with the `Dml` class's savepoint methods, `MockDml` gives you the ability to inspect each savepoint generated in a transaction, along with details about how they were used, ie., whether they were rolled back or released.

+Example:

 ```java
 DatabaseLayer.useMocks();